9 out of 10 Hiring decisions are still based on “gut instinct.” This isn’t only a huge problem; it’s downright scary—and really expensive too.

 Who wouldn’t want HR data like that when making hiring decisions?

 The truth is the top 200 companies in the world are already getting HR data like this with predictive people analytics.
 They have been going this for a few years now.
-The good news is you can too, even if you aren’t in the top 200.
+The good news is that, with our data-driven HR solutions, you can too, even if you aren’t in the top 200.
 There have always been people ahead of the curve, and people behind the curve… but predictive people analytics has already begun shifting that curve at a breakneck pace.

 Is your company using predictive people analytics?